rlucente-se-jboss/demo-rfe/README.md

 the expanded content as well as the needed kickstart file.
 Download its contents using:

-    mkdir -p 0.0.1
+    mkdir -p ~/0.0.1
-    cd 0.0.1
+    cd ~/0.0.1
     composer-cli compose image IMAGE_UUID

 Use command completion by just pressing the TAB key for the appropriate IMAGE_UUID to appear.
-Copy the `edge.ks` file to the new directory and extract the tar file for the image.
+Link the `edge.ks` file to the new directory and extract the tar file for the image.

-    cp ../edge.ks .
+    ln -s ../demo-rfe/edge.ks .
     tar xf  *.tar

 After the content is expanded, the directory will have a `compose.json`